adrianhuebner/DSA/java/src/main/java/linkedlist/LINKEDLIST.md

 Create a method that takes a number 'k' as a parameter, return the node's value that is 'k' from the end of the linked list

+**mergeLists()**

+Takes in two linked lists, zip the two linked lists together into one so that the nodes alternate between the two lists

 ### Whiteboard Images

 **Whiteboard for append(), insertBefore(), and insertAfter()**